vell001/vblog/_posts/2014-3-9-first_post.md

 {{ page.title }}
 ---------------------
 This is my first project about Racing.
-I am a chinese with bad English, and today is my first time us English to write a post, Sorry for my bad Engilsh first…
+I am a chinese with bad English, and today is my first time use English to write a post, Sorry for my bad Engilsh first…

 I start my project from last year(2013).
 I am learning from [RacingMat](http://www.x-sim.de/forum/memberlist.php?mode=viewprofile&u=2248), here is his project:[Finished 2DOF 12V DC wiper arduino playseat](http://www.x-sim.de/forum/viewtopic.php?t=943).
 My project is in progressing, I will update for every detail I finished.